Chapter 13 – Chronic Wasting Disease Herd Certification Programs

 Annual inspection

-Refer to section 4.1.2 Annual Inspection of the National Standards for more information on the annual inspection.
+Refer to section 4.1.2 Annual Inspection of the national standards.

 Inventories

-10. An inventory must be conducted every year and must occur within 3 months of the anniversary date.
+An inventory must be conducted every year and must occur in the 3 months before or after the anniversary date.

 During a third-party inventory, every live cervid in the herd 12 months of age and older must have its identity confirmed and be observed closely enough to check for any clinical signs of CWD.

-Refer to section 3.9 of the National Standards for more information on documentation requirements and section 4.1.1 for more information on inventories.
+Refer to section 3.9 of the national standards for documentation requirements and section 4.1.1 for inventories.

 Annual report

-12. The annual report is the responsibility of both the accredited veterinarian and the owner/cervid farm operator.
-The annual report contains the annual inspection report, the reconciliation of the inventories with supporting documentation, laboratory reports, and documentation related to biosecurity.
+The annual report is the responsibility of both the accredited veterinarian and the owner/cervid farm operator.
+It contains:

-Refer to section 4.1.3 of the National Standards for more information on the annual report.
+Refer to section 4.1.3 of the national standards.

-When the accredited veterinarian is satisfied that the annual report adequately documents all CWD HCP requirements, the report is signed and forwarded to the status assessor.
-The annual reported must be submitted within 3 months of the anniversary date.
+When the accredited veterinarian is satisfied that the annual report adequately documents all CWD HCP requirements, the owner/cervid farm operator will submit the report to the status assessor.

 CWD surveillance

-14. The obex of the medulla and the retropharyngeal lymph node must both be submitted for CWD testing.
-Refer to Appendix B of chapter 13 of the Accredited Veterinarian's Manual for sampling procedures.
+The obex of the medulla and a retropharyngeal lymph node must both be submitted for CWD testing.

-15. The head of the cervid may be submitted directly to an approved laboratory by the owner/cervid farm operator or the accredited veterinarian may collect tissue samples for submission to the laboratory.
-In all cases, heads or tissue samples should be chilled or frozen immediately upon being found.
-The head of the cervid must bear all identification in situ and all samples must be accompanied by identification.
+The head of the cervid may be submitted directly to an approved laboratory by the owner/cervid farm operator, or the accredited veterinarian may collect tissue samples for submission to the laboratory.

-Note: required samples removed from the head by anyone other than an accredited veterinarian, appropriate provincial staff, provincial laboratory staff, a certified CWD sample collector, or a CFIA veterinarian/inspector will not be considered as submitted.
+Required samples removed from the head by anyone other than an accredited veterinarian, appropriate provincial staff, provincial laboratory staff, a certified CWD sample collector or a CFIA veterinarian/inspector will not be acceptable for HCP purposes.

 Sick animals

-Note: CWD is a reportable disease.
-If an animal exhibits signs for which CWD is a differential diagnosis, the local CFIA district office must be contacted.
+CWD is a reportable disease.
+If an animal exhibits signs for which CWD is a differential diagnosis, contact the local CFIA district office

 Limited entry

-Refer to section 4.3, Limited Entry of the National Standards for more information regarding the restrictions on introductions to the herd.
+Refer to section 4.3, Limited Entry of the national standards.

 Biosecurity